Harald Hardrada: Policies

 Harald's reign was marked by his background as a military commander, as he often solved disputes with a brute force.
 One of his skalds even boasted about how Harald broke settlements he had made, in his battles in the Mediterranean.
 While the sagas largely focus on Harald's war with Sweyn and the invasion of England, little is said about his domestic policies.
-Modern historians have taken this as a sign that, despite his absolutism, his reign was one of peace and progress for Norway.
+Modern historians have taken this as a sign that, despite his absolute monarchy, his reign was one of peace and progress for Norway.
 Harald is considered to have instituted good economic policies, as he developed a Norwegian currency and a viable coin economy, which in turn allowed Norway to participate in international trade.
 He initiated trade with Kievan Rus' and the Byzantine Empire through his connections, as well as with Scotland and Ireland.
 According to the later sagas, Harald founded Oslo, where he spent much time.

 Harald also continued to advance Christianity in Norway, and archaeological excavations show that churches were built and improved during his reign.
 He also imported bishops, priests and monks from abroad, especially from Kievan Rus' and the Byzantine Empire.
-A slightly different form of Christianity was thus introduced in Norway from the rest of northern Europe, although the East–West Schism had not yet taken place.
-Since the clergy was not ordained in England or France, it nonetheless caused controversy when Harald was visited by papal legates.
-The protests by the legates led Harald to throw the Catholic clergy out of his court, and he reportedly stated to the legates that "he did not know of any other archbishop or lord of Norway than the king himself".
+A slightly different form of Christianity was thus introduced in Norway from the rest of northern Europe.

+Harald's misusing funds from the pilgrimage to Nidaros as well as his bringing bishops to the country who were either not consecrated in France and England or not consecrated at all, brought him into conflict with Archbishop Adalbert of Hamburg-Bremen.
+When the Archbishop's legates protested, Harald reportedly responded that "he did not know of any other archbishop or lord of Norway than the king himself".
 Norwegian historian Halvdan Koht has remarked that the "words seemed as if spoken by a Byzantine despot".
 It is possible that Harald maintained contacts with Byzantine emperors after he became king, which could suggest a background for his church policies.